What are the pros and cons of different hot water systems?

 - Continuous flow water heaters may not turn on because of a combination of low flow shower heads and too high a trigger point for the hot water heater to start up.

-These systems can be powered by a few different types of energy sources, otherwise know as services.
+These systems can be powered by a few different types of energy sources, otherwise known as services.

 Types of Hot Water Service